DLTdv digitizing tool

 - Change the gamma of the video images

-- Load, view and modify previously digitized points
+- Load, view and modify previously digitized points or whole projects

 - Export camera view information to Maya